Are sweet potatoes the same as yams? No… and yes. Here’s the scoop.

 - Sweet potatoes are a dicot (a plant having two embryonic seed leaves) and are from the Convolvulacea or morning glory family.

 - In the United States today it is possible to find true yams in some urban Hispanic markets.
-However, most yams in the U.S. are actually sweet potatoes with relatively moist texture and orange flesh.
-Compared to sweet potatoes, yams are starchier and drier.
+However, most yams in the U.S. are actually sweet potatoes, and have a relatively moist texture and orange-colored flesh.
+Compared to sweet potatoes, yams are starchier and drier, whereas sweet potatoes are typically sweeter.

 The Great Yam Scam: Types of Sweet Potatoes